-As part of the review process, the Department recently convened a drafting advisory committee.
+As part of the review process, the Department convened a drafting advisory committee.
 The members of the committee included two legislators, a judicial referee, an attorney in private practice, a parent who receives child support, and a parent who pays child support.

-Based on the recommendations of the advisory committee, the Department is proposing several changes to the child support guidelines.
-The proposed changes are summarized below, and can be found on the Department's website at http://www.nd.gov/dhs/services/childsupport/progserv/guidelines/guidelines.html.
+Based on the recommendations of the advisory committee, the Department proposed several changes to the child support guidelines.
 The guidelines have already been reviewed at several four-year intervals since they were adopted.
-As a result, the proposed changes include several clarifications as well as some substantive changes.
-Some proposed changes are prompted by judicial interpretations of the current guidelines.
-Except as indicated below, several significant areas of the guidelines have been left unchanged.
+As a result, the proposed changes included several clarifications as well as some substantive changes.
+Some proposed changes were prompted by judicial interpretations of the current guidelines.
+Except as indicated below, several significant areas of the guidelines were left unchanged.